Japan Space Systems

+Japan Space Systems (一般財団法人宇宙システム開発利用推進機構, Ippan Zaidan Hōjin Uchū Shisutemu Kaihatsu Riyō Suishin Kikō), or JSS, is a Japanese space agency.
+It was founded in 2012 with the merger of three independent organizations: the Institute for Unmanned Space Experiment Free Flyer (USEF), the Earth Remote Sensing Data Analysis Center (ERSDAC) and Japan Resources Observation System Organization (JAROS).
+JSS specializes in the development and applications for earth observation satellites and satellite navigation.
+It has collaborated with other national and international space agencies such as NASA and the International Space Station programme.

+History

-In 2012, USEF merged two other organizations—Earth Remote Sensing Data Analysis Center (ERSDAC) and Japan Resources Observation System Organization (JAROS)—to form a new organization Japan Space Systems (J-spacesystems).
+On 30 March 2012, three organizations merged to form Japan Space Systems: Institute for Unmanned Space Experiment Free Flyer (USEF), the Earth Remote Sensing Data Analysis Center (ERSDAC) and Japan Resources Observation System Organization (JAROS).
+JSS is formed as a General Incorporated Foundation (一般財団法人) under the Ministry of Economy, Trade and Industry (METI).
+Before the merger, the three organizations are independently administered by METI.

+In 2021, JSS expanded its operations by merging with the Satellite Positioning Research and Application Center (SPAC).
+The latter is now a division of JSS.

 Goal

-The aim of USEF is technology development, especially the testing of commercial off-the-shelf parts (COTS), robotics, material sciences and technology for optical earth observations.
+The aim of USEF is technology development, especially the testing of commercial off-the-shelf parts (COTS), robotics, material sciences, and technology for optical earth observations.

 Launch vehicle

-Unlike the JAXA organisation, USEF doesn't have its own launch vehicle.
+Unlike the Japan Aerospace Exploration Agency (JAXA), Japan Space Systems doesn't have its own launch vehicle.
 Instead, it has used either the H-IIA, the M-3S, or Russian rockets, so far.
-However, in 2008, METI mentioned the possibility of USEF developing an air-launched vehicle for small payloads.
+However, in 2008, METI mentioned the possibility of JSS developing an air-launched vehicle for small payloads.

 Completed missions

 EXPRESS

-The Experiment Re-entry Space System (EXPRESS) was a 745 kg (1,642 lb) satellite for microgravity experiments and testing of re-entry technologies.
+The Experiment Re-entry Space System (EXPRESS) was a 745 kg (1,642 lbs) satellite for microgravity experiments and testing of re-entry technologies.
 The project was done in cooperation with ISAS (now JAXA) and DLR of Germany.
 On January 15, 1995, it was launched on the M-3S.
 However, due to a problem with the rocket, the orbit was much lower than planned.
 The re-entry capsule was found later in Ghana.